 Over time, the number of local banks in the Crédit Mutuel network expanded, and they formed regional federations to serve their mutual interests.
 Eighteen regional federations currently exist nationwide, varying widely in their number of local banks and clients and their economic weight.
-Over time, a number of these regional federations have joined together to form the Crédit Mutuel Alliance Fédérale.
+Over time, a number of these regional federations have joined together to form what is now the Crédit Mutuel Alliance Fédérale.
 Through the Crédit Mutuel Alliance Fédérale, these federations centralize their products, funding, risk management and administrative functions, as well as holding interests in affiliates in France and internationally.

-The 11 regional federations that currently form the Crédit Mutuel Alliance Fédérale include 1,357 Local Banks as members.
-The regional coverage of the 11 federations in the Crédit Mutuel Alliance Fédérale is illustrated by the following diagram:
+The 13 regional federations that currently form the Crédit Mutuel Alliance Fédérale include 1,415 Local Banks as members.
+The regional coverage of the 13 federations in the Crédit Mutuel Alliance Fédérale is illustrated by the following map:

 The strategy and policies of the Crédit Mutuel Alliance Fédérale are determined by a group-wide body (known as the "Chambre Syndicale"), with headquarters in Strasbourg, in which each of the regional federations is represented.
 Funding needs are met by a group central bank, the Caisse Fédérale de Crédit Mutuel (CF de CM), which takes deposits from and provides financing to the Local Banks.
-CF de CM in turn owns substantially all of BFCM (the remainder is owned by certain Local Banks).
+CF de CM in turn owns substantially all of BFCM (the remainder is owned indirectly by certain Local Banks).
 BFCM raises funds in international markets on behalf of the Crédit Mutuel Alliance Fédérale, which it on-lends to the Local Banks (through CF de CM), and also provides funding for other businesses of the Crédit Mutuel Alliance Fédérale.
 BFCM also holds substantially all of the Crédit Mutuel Alliance Fédérale's interests in entities other than those in the Crédit Mutuel network.

 Over time, the Crédit Mutuel Alliance Fédérale has acquired interests in financial institutions with complementary activities.
-The most significant acquisition was Crédit Industriel et Commercial (CIC) in which BFCM held an interest of 93.7% (with 6.3% of the remainder held by Mutuelles Investissement in which BFCM in turn holds 90%) as of December 31, 2018.
+The most significant acquisition was Crédit Industriel et Commercial (CIC) in which BFCM held an interest of 93.7% (with 6.3% of the remainder held by Mutuelles Investissement in which BFCM in turn holds 90%) as of December 31, 2019.
 The CIC group operates through five regional banks that together cover all of France and also operates the Crédit Mutuel Alliance Fédérale's financing and market, private banking and private equity businesses.
 CIC also has four foreign branches (New York, London, Singapore and Hong Kong) and 36 representative offices around the world.

 The Crédit Mutuel Alliance Fédérale has also pursued a strategy of prudent international expansion.
 In 2008, the Crédit Mutuel Alliance Fédérale acquired Citibank Deutschland (now TARGOBANK Germany), and in 2009, the Crédit Mutuel Alliance Fédérale acquired a controlling interest in the consumer finance group Cofidis.
 In 2010, the Crédit Mutuel Alliance Fédérale created a 50/50 partnership with Banco Popular Español, currently known as TARGOBANK Spain.
 BFCM increased its total equity stake in TARGOBANK Spain to 51.02% in March 2016 before acquiring Banco Popular Español's stake on June 2, 2017 and becoming the sole shareholder.
 The Crédit Mutuel Alliance Fédérale has also developed various partnerships and acquired various minority interests, including interests in Banque de Tunisie, and Banque Marocaine du Commerce Extérieur.
-The Crédit Mutuel Alliance Fédérale has no presence in Greece, Cyprus or Ireland, and only a small presence in Italy and Portugal (in each case through Cofidis).

 The following diagram illustrates the structure of the Crédit Mutuel Alliance Fédérale as at the date of this Base Offering Memorandum: